Skip to main content

 Spoiler: (Solution) Login failed TypeError: Cannot read property '1' of null

-If this error occurs, you need to remove your Google account from the browser and log in again.
+In case of this error, you need to remove your Google account from the browser and log in again.

-Browser authorization and header substitution in the parser
+Browser authorization and header substitution in the scraper

-You need to authorize in the browser at https://ads.google.com/aw/keywordplanner/home, create the first campaign if it hasn't been created yet, take the following data and specify it in the parser settings:
+You need to authorize in the browser at https://ads.google.com/aw/keywordplanner/home, create the first campaign if not done previously, take the following data, and specify it in the scraper settings:

 Cookies can be specified in two ways: